tobiashauser/Analytical-Stave-Appender/README.md

 launch Briss.

 > [!Note]
-> Briss needs a java runtime to be installed on the system.
+> Briss needs a Java runtime to be installed on the system.
 You will prompted to
-> install it, if it doesn't exist.
+> install it if it doesn't exist.